johnwcowan/CharSplit/README.md

 ### TL;DR
 The method calculates probabilities of ngrams occurring at the beginning, end and in the middle of words and identifies the most likely position for a split.

-The method achieves ~95% accuracy for head detection on the [Germanet compound test set](http://www.sfs.uni-tuebingen.de/lsd/compounds.shtml).
+The method achieves ~95% accuracy for head detection on the [et compound test set](http://www.sfs.uni-tuebingen.de/lsd/compounds.shtml).

-A model is provided, trained on 1 Mio.
-German nouns from Wikipedia.
+A model is provided, trained on 1 Mio.  nouns from Wikipedia.

 ### Usage
 ### Train a new model: